-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety related incidents to the Campus Police Department in a timely manner.
-This publication focuses on JSCC PD because it patrols the majority of the Jackson campus.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety-related incidents to the Campus Police Department promptly.
+This publication focuses on JSCC PD because it patrols most of the Jackson campus.
 To report a crime or an emergency on the Jackson campus, call JSCC PD at (731)225-5952 or use any of the 5 Call stations located on campus.

-Officers are available at this telephone number 24 hours a day to answer your call.
+Officers are available at this telephone number 24 hours daily to answer your call.
 In response to a call, JSCC PD will take the required action, dispatching an officer or asking the victim to report to JSCC PD to file an incident report.